 Relax on the white sandy beaches

-Famous for its breathtaking sceneries and turquoise waters, the islands of Maldives have the most beautiful beaches in the whole world.
+The islands of Maldives have some of the most beautiful beaches in the world.

 Swim with sharks